Raulkg/BootstrapD3-Analytics/README.md

 ### Requirements for Challenge:
-1. Design and implement a chart/graph that visualize the response of the aboveAPIs.
+1. Design and implement a chart/graph that visualize the response of the above APIs.
 2. Show your working charts/graphs in one page with the best look and feel that you can come up with.
 3. Create a simple instruction on how to run your work.

 ### Pre-Requisites for Running the Application:
 1. Make sure you have NodeJS (v4.x.x and above) installed globally on your machine.
 Find the detailed installation instruction from https://nodejs.org/en/
-2. Modern Browsers - Chrome ,firefox , Safari (Refer Browser Matrix)
+2. Modern Browsers - (Refer to Browser Matrix)